 Anne has been a dental hygienist for 33 years and has been employed at Wentworth Health Partners Dental Center for the past 9 years.
-A graduate of Westbrook College, Anne is currently pursuing a BS degree at Granite State College.
+Anne is a graduate of Westbrook College, and holds a degree in Allied Health Leadership from Granite State College.
 She is certified to administer local anesthetic and was one of the first dental hygienists in NH to become a Certified Public Health Dental Hygienist.

 With a deep belief that prevention is key, Anne has developed educational programs for school children grades K-4, and enjoys educating the public at seminars and events.
 She is a member of the NH Granite State Diabetes Educators and has presented on the oral-systemic link.
 She believes it is important to collaborate with other health disciplines for best practices and outcomes for patients.